alifiarahmah/source/content/pandas cookbook/chapter4.md

 import pandas as pd
 import matplotlib.pyplot as plt

-pd.set_option('display.mpl_style', 'default') # Make the graphs a bit prettier plt.rcParams['figure.figsize'] = (15, 5)
+plt.style.use('default') # Make the graphs a bit prettier plt.rcParams['figure.figsize'] = (15, 5)
 plt.rcParams['font.family'] = 'sans-serif'

 # This is necessary to show lots of columns in pandas 0.12.
 # Not necessary in pandas 0.13.
 pd.set_option('display.width', 5000)
 pd.set_option('display.max_columns', 60)
 ```